kylewm/redwind/README.md

-**Run ./install.py from the command line to generate the database schema.** This script will prompt you for some basic info to seed the author bio with enough information to let you authenticate with the system and .
+**Run ./install.py from the command line to generate the database schema.** This script will prompt you for some basic info to seed the author bio with enough information to let you authenticate with indieauth.com.
+Once authenticated,  you will be able to edit your bio from the /settings page.

-**Run a local server to test installation.** Use `./run.py` or `uwsgi --http :5000 --module redwind:app` to run a simple local server for development.
+**Run a local server to test installation.** You can use `./run.py` or `uwsgi --http :5000 --module redwind:app` to run a simple local server on localhost:5000 as a sanity check (or to do local development work).

+In production `uwsgi uwsgi-prod.ini` will start the application server and qworker daemon.

-I use `uwsgi uwsgi-local.ini` for local development and `uwsgi-prod.ini` in production.
-In the local case, I like to setup an `/etc/hosts` entry for `redwind.dev` and configure nginx to serve the application just like in production.
+Note: for development, I actually prefer to use `uwsgi uwsgi-local.ini`, add a `/etc/hosts` entry for `redwind.dev` and configure nginx to serve the application just like in production.

 ## Nginx Configuration